 Australians may enter the Northern Territory provided they have not been to a declared hotspot in the last 14 days.
-Declared hotspots currently include all of Victoria and Greater Sydney.
-Other previously-declared hotspots including Port Stephens, Blue Mountains and Brisbane have already been removed from this list.
-The NT government plans to remove Sydney from the list of hotspots on 9 October 2020.
+Declared hotspots currently include Melbourne, but regional Victoria was removed from this list from 2 November.

 A Border Entry Form must be completed and printed within 72 hours of arrival, and you may be required to show proof that you have not been in a hotspot.
 If you have been to a hotspot within the last 14 days, you’ll be placed into mandatory supervised quarantine at a cost of $2,500.